-0266 IB COMPUTER SCIENCE HL I

-Description: Computer Science HL I is year one of a two-year, rigorous and practical problem solving course, centered on the study of general purpose thinking machines.
-Students will apply philosophical and computational thinking to a variety of computing topics including; big data, networks, cyber security, algorithms, and the global impact technology has on society.
+0266 IB COMPUTER SCIENCE HL I 11 North only 10 Credits Description: Computer Science HL I is year one of a two-year, rigorous and practical problem solving course, centered on the study of general purpose thinking machines.
+Students will apply philosophical and computational thinking to a variety of computing topics including: big data, networks, cyber security, algorithms, and the global impact technology has on society.
 This course also promotes the appreciation of the legal, ethical, and social responsibilities of computing.

-Prerequisites: Computer Science Programming and completion of or concurrent enrollment in Algebra II
+Prerequisites: Computer Science Programming or Introduction to Computer Science and completion of or concurrent enrollment in Algebra II

-0267 IB COMPUTER SCIENCE HL II

-Description: Computer Science HL II is year two of a two-year, rigorous and practical problem solving course, centered on the study of pure logic and computational thinking.
+0267 IB COMPUTER SCIENCE HL II 12 North only 10 Credits Description: Computer Science HL II is year two of a two-year, rigorous and practical problem solving course, centered on the study of pure logic and computational thinking.
 Students will develop skills in the art of designing algorithms which solve real problems.
 This will be supported by practical activities focused on programming in Java with emphasis on object-oriented programming.
 Students will design and create programs that dynamically respond to a wide variety input in a meaningful and purposeful way.
 This course also provides an introduction into data structures, recursion, and creating graphical user interfaces (GUI).